nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 Only two things happens.

-1. Basic initialisation of the `nm_tcp_socket` structure
+1. Basic initialization of the `nm_tcp_socket` structure
-2. The structure is appended onto `tcpSockets` list (to be a candidate for `select`, if certain extra requirements is met)
+2. The structure is appended onto `tcpSockets` list (to be a candidate for `select`, if certain extra requirements are met)

 Let's look at how the `async_read` function then uses this strucuture: